 The CTDirector base class maintains a set of parameters which controls the execution.
-These parameters, shared by all CT directors, are listed in Table 12 on page 33.
+These parameters, shared by all CT directors, are listed in Table 13 on page 33.
 Individual directors may have their own (additional) parameters, which will be discussed in the appropriate sections.

-Name Description Default Value errorTolerance The upper bound of local errors.
-Actors that perform integration error control (usually integrators in variable step size ODE solving methods) will compare the estimated local error to this value.
-If the local error estimation is greater than this value, then the integration step is considered inaccurate, and should be restarted with a smaller step sizes. double 1e-4 initStepSize This is the step size that users specify as the desired step size.
-For fixed step size solvers, this step size will be used in all non-breakpoint steps.
-For variable step size solvers, this is only a suggestion. double 0.1 maxIterations This is used to avoid the infinite loops in (implicit) fixed-point iterations.
-If the number of fixed-point iterations exceeds this value, but the fixed point is still not found, then the fixed-point procedure is considered failed.
-The step size will be reduced by half and the integration step will be restarted. int 20 maxStepSize The maximum step size used in a simulation.
-This is the upper bound for adjusting step sizes in variable step-size methods.
-This value can be used to avoid sparse time points when the system dynamic is simple. double 1.0 minStepSize The minimum step size used in a simulation.
-This is the lower bound for adjusting step sizes.
+Default Name Description Type Value The upper bound of local errors.
+Actors that perform integration error control (usually errorTolerance double 1e-4 integrators in variable step size ODE solving methods) will compare the estimated local error to this value.
+If the local error estimation is greater than this value, then the integration step is considered inaccurate, and should be restarted with a smaller step sizes. initStepSize This is the step size that users specify as the desired step size.
+For fixed step size solvers, double 0.1 this step size will be used in all non-breakpoint steps.
+For variable step size solvers, this is only a suggestion. maxIterations This is used to avoid the infinite loops in (implicit) fixed-point iterations.
+If the number of 20 fixed-point iterations exceeds this value, but the fixed point is still not found, then the fixed-point procedure is considered failed.
+The step size will be reduced by half and the integration step will be restarted. maxStepSize The maximum step size used in a simulation.
+This is the upper bound for adjusting step double 1.0 sizes in variable step-size methods.
+This value can be used to avoid sparse time points when the system dynamic is simple. minStepSize The minimum step size used in a simulation.
+This is the lower bound for adjusting step double 1e-5 sizes.
 If this step size is used and the errors are still not tolerable, the simulation aborts.
-This step size is also used for the first step after breakpoints. double 1e-5
+This step size is also used for the first step after breakpoints.